Much Ado About Mulch

 If you have previously applied mulch, remove what you can from the surface before adding new mulch.
 Remove weeds and any dead plants from the area and rake away the old mulch.
 To add nutrients to the soil, work compost into the first inch or two of the topsoil.
 Add mulch to a 3 inch depth and leave a little space around young plants so they won’t be burned.

 Some gardeners like to mulch in the fall as well, although it is even more beneficial to apply compost to ready the soil for spring.
 Remove any dead plants that have finished for the season and remove the old mulch to prevent fungi and bacteria from being trapped in your garden.
 Add up to 3 inches of compost to help add nutrients to the soil in preparation for spring.

 In areas like walkways and playgrounds, there is no need to remove and replace mulch every season as you would with a garden or flower bed.
 Playground mulch can simply be added to as needed for 2-3 years to maintain depth.
 Walkways and decorative landscaping may need to be replaced every 1-2 years.
 Cedar mulch can sometimes last as long as 3 years but will discolor with time.

-If you want mulch that is low maintenance and lasts, look for mulch that is coarse, with larger pieces of wood and bark.
-Colored mulch is dyed, and as time and weather affect it, the color will fade slightly, so if you are intent upon maintaining a certain color, you will want to add or replace mulch regularly to keep it looking fresh.
+If you want mulch that is low maintenance and lasts, look for material that is coarse, with larger pieces of wood and bark.
+Colored mulch is dyed, and as time and weather affect it, the color will fade slightly, so if you are intent upon maintaining a certain color, you will want to add or replace regularly to keep it looking fresh.

 Mulch can be useful in so many ways!
 The color and the versatility of mulch can allow you to be creative with your landscape with minimal effort after application.
 Mulch also cuts down on weeding and watering time.
-We offer a wide variety of useful and attractive mulch products to help you achieve the results you want – visit our mulch page to learn more!
+We offer a wide variety of useful and attractive products to help you achieve the results you want – visit our mulch products to learn more!